SuperKam91/bnn/README.md

 # thoughts scratchpad

+- n.b. in Neal, scaling of hyperprior params (by number of units in that layer) is only applicable to hidden layers, and in particular, not to the biases.

 - Look at success of global average pooling layers (GAP).
 Premise is for an input layer of size (num_batches, height, width, depth), take average value over height and width to return a tensor with shape (num_batches, 1, 1, depth).
 Useful for e.g. drastically reducing size of any subsequent fully connected layers.
 See: https://alexisbcook.github.io/2017/global-average-pooling-layers-for-object-localization/